Nitro (character): Fictional character biography

 Robert Hunter was born in Scranton, Pennsylvania.
 He was an electrical engineer.
 Due to genetic alteration performed by the Kree Lunatic Legion, Hunter gains the ability to explode and reform himself at will and becomes a professional criminal.
-In his first appearance, he exposes Captain Marvel to a carcinogenic nerve gas, which later causes him to develop cancer and die.
+In his first appearance, he exposes Captain Marvel to a carcinogenic nerve gas, which later caused Mar-Vell to develop cancer and die.
 Since then, Nitro has clashed with Earth's superhumans, who have found creative ways to defeat him, such as preventing him from reforming his body after exploding.

-Nitro later battles and is defeated by Omega the Unknown.
-He escapes from Project Pegasus, and then battles Spider-Man.
-Nitro is later freed from his containment canister by the Vulture in Albany, New York.
-He battled Skids of the New Mutants, and is unable to re-form his body within Skids' force field.
-He is recruited by Thanos to serve him in a mission alongside several other supervillains, including Rhino, Super-Skrull, and Titanium Man.
-While Silver Surfer captures the other villains, Nitro decides to take a space craft and explore space.

-At the start of the Civil War storyline, Nitro escapes from Ryker's Island along with Cobalt Man, Speedfreek, and Coldheart.
-The New Warriors attack each villain, with Namorita going after Nitro.
-Nitro causes a massive explosion that kills Cobalt Man, Speedfreek, Coldheart, Namorita, Night Thrasher, Microbe, sixty children at a nearby elementary school, and 600 people in Stamford, Connecticut.
-Soon afterward, Nitro is captured by Wolverine, who cuts off his right arm.
+At the start of the Civil War storyline, Nitro escapes prison along with Cobalt Man, Speedfreek, and Coldheart.
+When the New Warriors confront him, Nitro causes a massive explosion that kills Cobalt Man, Speedfreek, Coldheart, most of the New Warriors present, and 600 civilians in Stamford, Connecticut.

-In later appearances, Nitro joins the Hood's crime syndicate and Helmut Zemo's Army of Evil.
+After destroying Stamford, Nitro escapes and is pursued by Wolverine.
+Wolverine captures Nitro and cuts off his right arm before leaving him in the custody of Atlantis.
+Nitro is held prisoner in Latveria until Penance, the sole survivor of the Stamford explosion, brings him back to the United States.

 Powers and abilities

 Nitro can forcefully convert his whole body into gas, resulting in a violent explosion.
 This transformation can be limited to discrete portions of himself, such as his fist and aim the force in a specific direction.
 While in a gaseous form, he cannot reform if any fraction of his body is separated from the rest and must completely reconstitute himself before detonating again.
-The process does not have any healing qualities, so any wound received due to the explosion would be present when he reforms.

 In other media

 Television

 Nitro appears in the Wolverine and the X-Men episode "Time Bomb", voiced by Liam O'Brien.
-This version is a mutant who is willingly imprisoned by the Mutant Response Division due to lacking control of his powers.
+This version is a mutant who was willingly imprisoned due to lacking control of his powers.